angrybacon/doomsday-wiki/markdown/articles/2023/03/12/4seasons.md

 Usea, Lotus Petal and pass.
 Cavern on Human allows for an uncounterable :card[Elite Spellbinder] on turn 2, I Brainstorm in response and Rodridgo takes a Consider.
 I untap and jam Doomsday.
-A simple pile of cyclers and Oracle should be obvious here, as I have Force backup for a potential :card[Chaliceof the Void] on 2.
+A simple pile of cyclers and Oracle should be obvious here, as I have Force backup for a potential :card[Chalice of the Void] on 2.
 The only thing that worries me is :card[Anointed Peacekeeper].
 I call a judge to double check that it is in fact a human, but ultimately decide against playing around it, as it's not seeing relevant play in mono white, I